 I first tried I3WM in Ubuntu, while I thought the idea of a “window snapping on steroids” was pretty cool.
 There were some pretty basic pieces of the puzzle missing (such as sound controls not working without additional setup/ more packages being installed.)
 Therefore, I wanted to give the Tiling window manager another go, this time with a distro that supported the tiling window manager out of the box.
 Enter Manjaro.
 With a ton of community supported versions, Manjaro seemed on the surface to be Arch, without a mountain of setup.
 I downloaded, installed, and immediately felt the difference.

 Clearly, the creators of Manjaro I3WM gave a nice amount of effort to make this a much sexier version of I3WM (As I’ve toyed around with different versions of Manjaro, I’ve noticed a very good job being done with design.)
 Sound works out of the box, and I3’s info bar (dock) has been reworked to not only be prettier, but to also display more useful information.
 Many useful command line and GUI pakages are installed; ranger (file manager), yaourt, pacman (package managers), and htop (system monitor) are amongst the MVPs.
-The makers of this version of Manjaro had an eye for UI/UX, as their as even a quick tip section on the desktop to get you started with I3WM.
+The makers of this version of Manjaro had an eye for UI/UX, as there is even a quick tip section on the desktop to get you started with I3WM.

 As good as this version of Linux looks, it runs just as fast.
 Using less than 235MB of memory on a liveCD boot, you will be damned pleased with performance on most any machine.